 PROS: Free ‘cheat sheet’ for each episode; free exercise library; short episodes; clear accent

-CONS: None!
-The podcast on its own may not be so useful so be sure to use the free resources at the same time to really maximise on your learning.
+CONS: The podcast on its own may not be so useful so be sure to use the free resources at the same time to really maximise on your learning.

-Website/app: Busuu French– Complete French basic course to hone in on your reading skills
+Website/app: Busuu French – Complete French basic course to hone in on your reading skills

 PROS: Interactive learning; all skills developed at the same time (particularly great for reading French); entirely free course; review for each chapter

-CONS: Have to start from A1 beginners;
+CONS: Have to start from A1 beginners

-Website: Le Conjugeur– Verb conjugation in every tense
+Website: Le Conjugeur – Verb conjugation in every tense

 PROS: All verb tenses; translation in English provided; can be printed or exported to Word